Sports Court Surfacing in Spokane: Built for Freeze-Thaw, Built to Last

 Can a pickleball court be added to an existing tennis court surface in Spokane?

-Yes.
-Adding pickleball lines to an existing tennis court is a straightforward conversion.
-We evaluate the current surface condition and handle line striping as part of the project.
+Yes — adding pickleball lines to an existing tennis court surface in Spokane is a straightforward conversion that can be completed as part of a resurfacing project.

 Same-Week Response Guarantee